-Keep in mind, that by using pedals, you can make one amp sound pretty much like any other one.
+Keep in mind, that by using pedals, it’s easy to lose the original tone of a particular amplifier — although pedals can never truly replicate another amp’s sound, they can dilute the difference between amps.
 So, this discussion is focused on how a few of the most popular power tubes differ from each other when using the amp, and not the pedals, to get your sound.
-The tubes that readers ask about most often are the EL84, EL34 and 6L6.
-So, here is a rundown of how these tubes differ in sound.
+The tubes that readers ask about most often are the EL84, EL34, and 6L6.
+So, here’s a rundown of how these tubes differ in sound.

 EL84 Power Tube

-The EL84 tube has a snarly sound (bright with midrange punch), and is usually found in smaller wattage amplifiers.
-They break up faster than any of the three power tubes mentioned here and have the least amount of headroom.
-EL84s can be brighter than the EL34 and have a bit less low-end.
-In America, these tubes are known as 6BQ5.
-They were first produced for radios.
+The EL84 tube has a snarly sound (bright with midrange punch) and is usually found in smaller wattage amplifiers.
+It breaks up faster than the EL34, 6L6, and 6V6, and, of the four, has the least amount of headroom.
+The EL84 can be brighter than the EL34 and generally has a bit less low-end.
+In America, this tube is known as the 6BQ5, and was first produced for radios.
 This helped to eliminate the need for a driver tube and provided an inexpensive alternative to the larger audio tubes of the time.
-You can hear these tubes in the Fender Bassbreaker, Fender Blues Jr., Peavey Classic 30 and many other popular amplifiers.
+You can hear this tube in the Fender Bassbreaker, Fender Blues Jr., Peavey Classic 30, and many other popular amplifiers.

 EL34 Power Tube

-The EL34 is found in the most well-known UK heads, such as Marshall, HiWatt, and Sound City.
-These power tubes also have a snarly sound but it’s a little warmer-sounding than the EL84 tubes.
-The EL34 is larger and it puts out two to three times the watts as the EL84s.
-More watts equal more Volume, more Headroom, and a better Frequency response, even at low volumes.
-Bass needs power, and the higher wattage of the EL34 is what leads to the warmer tone as the tube is better able to handle the full frequency spectrum.
-The increased headroom can lead to a more open and less compressed sound than that of the EL84s.
+The EL34 is found in the most well-known UK heads, such as Marshall, HiWatt, and Sound City, and many stereo amps years ago.
+This power tube also have a snarly sound, but it’s a little warmer-sounding than the EL84.
+The EL34 is larger and it puts out two to three times the wattage as the EL84.
+More watts equals more volume, more headroom, and a better frequency response — even at low volumes.
+Lower bass frequencies require more power, and the higher wattage of the EL34 is better able to handle the full frequency spectrum.
+The increased headroom can lead to a more open and less compressed sound than that of the EL84.

 6L6 Power Tube

-The 6L6 is the power tube most associated with the term: “California Sound.”
-These tubes are usually associated with American-made amplifiers more so than British.
+The 6L6 is the power tube most associated with the term “California Sound.”
+This tube is usually associated with American-made amplifiers more so than British.
 6L6 tubes have been a mainstay in Fender amplifiers for more than 70 years.
 A Fender amp with 6L6 tubes is widely considered to be the “gold standard” by which we judge clean guitar tone.
-The 6L6 has plenty of headroom and does not break up nearly as quickly as the EL84 or EL34 tubes.
-6L6 tubes tend to put out a much brighter tone with more top-end sparkle (e.g the “Fender Chime”), while still allowing plenty of low-end to come through.
-You can hear these tubes by listening to the Fender Hot Rod Deville III 410, Mesa/Boogie Roadster, Peavey ValveKing 100 and many more.
+It’s got plenty of headroom, and doesn’t break up nearly as quickly as the EL84 or EL34.
+The 6L6 tends to put out a much brighter tone with more top-end sparkle (e.g the “Fender Chime”), while still allowing plenty of low-end to come through.
+You can hear this tube in the Fender Hot Rod Deville III 410, Mesa/Boogie Roadster, Peavey ValveKing 100 and many more.

 6V6 Power Tube

 Originally designed to be used in less expensive consumer radios, the 6V6 tube is just a scaled-down version of the 6L6.
-It has the same “California” or “Tweed” kind of tone most often associated with Fender amplifiers, but it uses less power and is a lower priced tube.
-Consequently, you do get a little less headroom and they break up earlier than 6L6 tubes.
-It is still very popular in guitar amplifiers.
+It has the same “California” or “Tweed” kind of tone most often associated with Fender amplifiers, but it uses less power and is a lower-priced tube.
+Consequently, you do get a little less headroom and it breaks up earlier than the 6L6.
+It’s still very popular in guitar amplifiers.
 You can hear it by listening to a Fender ’57 Custom Deluxe, Randall RD5H Diavlo, Ibanez TSA15H, and many more.

-If you use distortion any less than 75% of the time, you might want to consider the 6L6 and 6V6 tube amplifiers.
-The idea is to get that unbeatably clean tone with infinite headroom, and add pedals to get any sound that you want.
+If you use distortion less often, you might want to consider the 6L6 and 6V6 tube amplifiers.
+The crystal-clear clean tone and infinite headroom of these amps is a great foundation to add pedals and get any sound that you want.